ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Methodology

 \subsection{Framework Overview}

-The architecture of ClinicalAgents is constructed around a diverse array of specialized doctor agents, designed to simulate a professional clinical team within a clinical setting.
-It encompasses the entire clinical workflow, extending from the initial patient visit to the final diagnosis.
+The architecture of ClinicalAgents is built around a diverse array of specialized doctor agents that encompass the entire clinical workflow, from the initial patient visit to the final diagnosis.
 As illustrated in Figure \ref{fig:pipeline}, the framework comprises three core components: \begin{itemize} \item \textbf{Agent Pool}: This component contains specialized agents representing specific medical roles and tasks. \item \textbf{Clinical Orchestrator}: Serving as the executive controller, it manages task distribution, information flow, and the execution of backtracking procedures.
-Details are discussed in Sec.\ref{sec:orchestrator}. \item \textbf{Dual-Memory System}: This system facilitates state synchronization across agents, consisting of a mutable \textit{Working Memory} $\mathcal{M}_\text{work}$ and a static \textit{Experience Memory} $\mathcal{M}_{\mathrm{exp}}$.
-Sec.\ref{sec:memory} elaborates on its design and functionality. \end{itemize} The workflow follows a rigorous sequence: \textit{Perceive $\rightarrow$ Hypothesize $\rightarrow$ Verify $\rightarrow$ Update}.
+Details are discussed in Sec.~\ref{sec:orchestrator}. \item \textbf{Dual-Memory System}: This system facilitates state synchronization across agents, consisting of a mutable \textit{Working Memory} $\mathcal{M}_\text{work}$ and a static \textit{Experience Memory} $\mathcal{M}_{\mathrm{exp}}$.
+Sec.~\ref{sec:memory} elaborates on its design and functionality. \end{itemize} The workflow follows a rigorous sequence: \textit{Perceive $\rightarrow$ Hypothesize $\rightarrow$ Verify $\rightarrow$ Update}.
 Within this cycle, the Clinical Orchestrator dynamically activates agents to generate candidate hypotheses and validates them against clinical guidelines.
-Crucially, this process is reinforced by an active \textbf{Backtracking Mechanism}; if the verification step reveals insufficient evidence, the system reverts to the perception phase to query for specific missing information.
-In the subsequent sections, we provide a detailed elaboration on the design and implementation of these core modules.
+Crucially, this process is reinforced by an active \textbf{Backtracking Mechanism}: if the verification step reveals insufficient evidence, the system reverts to the perception phase to retrieve, inspect, or request the missing information from the case record, marking it as unresolved if it remains unavailable.
+In the subsequent sections, we provide details on the design and implementation of these core modules.